 Name and location of the honoree's Club;

-Date Zontian was inducted into Zonta and how long she was a member;
+Date Zontian was inducted into Zonta and length of membership;

 Offices held in the club/area/district/international and any other significant contributions to Zonta at any level;

-Something personal about the Zontian so family and friends know what an integral part of the club she was.
+Something personal about the Zontian so family and friends know what an integral part of the club the honoree was.

 Miscellaneous

-District 12 of Zonta International shall be governed in accordance with Article XIII of the Zonta International Bylaws and the Zonta International Rules of Procedure.
-To the extent consistent with Zonta International Rules and Procedures, the Rules contained in this Manual will constitute standard operating procedure.
+District 12 of Zonta International shall be governed in accordance with Article XIII of the Zonta International Bylaws and the Zonta International Rules of Procedure, as well as the District 12 Bylaws.
+To the extent consistent with Zonta International Rules and Procedures, the Rules contained in this Manual constitute the District’s standard operating procedure.

 Clubs shall submit the names of their officers (with addresses, telephone numbers and e-mail addresses) to the Governor, Lt.
 Governor, District Treasurer, appropriate Area Director and ZI Headquarters within thirty (30) days of election of club officers (by May 1).
 Clubs shall submit the names of their Chairs (with contact information) to each of the District Chairs promptly after appointment, but in no event later than thirty (30) days after club officers are elected.

-The policies contained within this Manual may be amended by a majority vote of the District Conference voting members or by a mail ballot.
+The policies contained within this Manual may be amended by a two-thirds (2/3) vote of the District Conference voting members present and voting, or by a mail ballot.
 If by mail, to take action, a two-thirds (2/3) vote of the Delegates voting shall be required, provided more than fifty percent (50%) of the District clubs respond within 45 days.

-All proposed Amendments must be sent to the President of each club within the District at least sixty (60) days before the Conference or, if by mail, at least 45 days prior to the response deadline.
+All proposed Amendments must be sent to the President of each club within the District at least sixty (60) days before the Conference or, if by mail, at least forty-five (45) days prior to the response deadline.

 Those items labeled as “Procedures” and contained in this Manual may be amended by the Board of Directors as necessary, by majority vote.